-For more details about career opportunities with Centrol, send your resume & cover letter outlining your qualifications to firstname.lastname@example.org.
+For more details about career opportunities with Centrol, send your inquires to firstname.lastname@example.org

 Responsibilities: Monitor fields & compile information, including crop condition & pest levels.
 Complete reports, accurately summarizing the above information.
 Maintain company equipment & vehicles.
 Take soil samples, file reports & other duties as needed.

 Qualifications: Self motivated individuals with good observation & communication skills are desired.
+Must be 18 years or older.
 Farm background &/or courses in related subjects (crop production, weed science, entomology, plant pathology, etc.) can be helpful, but not necessary.
 Sincere interest & the ability to learn are essential.

 Employment period: From spring semester end (mid May) through August or September.